-The varieties grown include the red grapes of Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, and Pinot Noir and the white grape Sauvignon Blanc.
+Varieties grown include red grapes Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot and Pinot Noir and the white grape Sauvignon Blanc.

-Peter Althaus personally selects the fruit for harvesting.
-During the cool days of Autumn when the fruit is at the point of optimum ripeness and flavour it is hand-picked and delivered to the winery for immediate processing.
-The wines are made without compromise in the spirit of the finest traditions of European winemaking.
+During the cool days of Autumn when the fruit is at the point of optimum ripeness and flavour it is hand-picked and crafted with minimal intervention.
+The wines are made without compromise in the spirit of the finest traditions of winemaking.

 When Peter and Ruth Althaus emigrated from Europe, they scoured the southern hemisphere for the perfect cool-climate vineyard—an antipodean answer to the great wine estates of France and Germany.
 They found Stoney Vineyard, fortuitously situated at a similar latitude to Europe’s finest winemaking regions, and established Domaine A.

 Stoney Vineyard is the oldest in Tasmania’s Coal River Valley and from there, Domaine A has built an international reputation for its world-class stable of mature, cool-climate wines.
 Like Moorilla, Domaine A crafts wines that are true to their Tasmanian terroir.
 Taste Domaine A’s big Bordeaux blends (a rare feat for a little estate at the end of the world) and elegant, textural whites.